kingsgeocomp/code-camp/README.md

 # Code Camp 2016
-*A on-line coding primer for the GSA pathway class of 2016/17 at King's College London*
+*An on-line coding primer for the GSA pathway class of 2016/17 at King's College London*

 ---